-In addition to the theory knowledge, practical exercises are also equally important in MBBS curriculum, so the National medical commission has clearly defined the objectives of laboratory work in pathology and this has been endorsed by the respective state universities across India.
-Introducing practical work will help the students to improve skills so that at the end of the course, the student can conduct experiments, interpret data, and distinguish between normal and abnormal data derived from tests that he/she has performed and observed in the laboratory.
+In addition to the theory knowledge, practical exercises are also equally important in MBBS curriculum, so the medical council has clearly defined the objectives of laboratory work in pathology and this has been endorsed by the respective state universities across India.
+Introducing practical work will help the students to improve skills so that, at the end of the course, the student can conduct experiments, interpret data, and distinguish between normal and abnormal data derived from tests that he/she has performed and observed in the laboratory.
 [9] As we all know this is the era of e learning and the advancement in technology made changes in medical education fields also.
 The use of social media platforms, learning applications, video demonstrations and online discussions are now becoming an inevitable part of education.
 These advance teaching methods make teaching more interesting, interactive and accessible.

-70 students of pathology practical batches participated in our study in 2 groups of 35 students each.
-One group was taught 4 hematology practical exercises using conventional demonstrations and other group using video assisted demonstrations.
-Assessments were done using OSPE.
-Our study has demonstrated that students taught with video assisted demonstrations have shown a statistically significant improvement in the objective structured practical examinations compared to the students who were taught using conventional demonstration.
+Our study has demonstrated that students taught with video assisted demonstrations have shown a slight but statistically significant improvement in the objective structured practical examinations (OSPE) compared to the students taught using conventional demonstration.
 This result is in conformity with the study conducted by Nishi et al,[1] where the knowledge, attitude and practice of the students improved by video assisted teaching.
-Video demonstrations are considered very effective method in teaching basic clinical skills as well as practical exercises as proved by Devi et al,[2] and Padmavati et al,[10] in their study where they concluded that both video assisted and conventional demonstration methods equally effective teaching methods undergraduate teaching.
+Video demonstrations are considered very effective method in teaching basic clinical skills as well as practical exercises as proved by Devi et al,[2] and Padmavati et al,[10] in their study where they concluded that both video assisted and conventional demonstration methods are equally effective teaching methods in undergraduate teaching.

 A combination of teaching learning methods can be adapted where we can combine the conventional teaching learning methods with new and interesting modes of teaching and learning, which will help to evoke an interest in students and helps to develop their skills and knowledge.
-Kaur et al,[3] in their study also recommended a combination of the live and video assisted teaching and found that both techniques were equally effective in enhancing skill development in students.
-Algahtani et al,[11] in his study concluded that procedural video is as effective as live demonstration and both methods should be considered as teaching methods in order to improve learning experience and to match different learning preference of students.
-Xeroulis G.J et al also commented in his study that video instructions were as effective as expert intervened methods in teaching skills^[12] Analysis of the feedback of our study showed that most of the students participated in our study preferred the use of video assisted demonstrations over conventional demonstrations.
+Kaur et al,^[3] in their study also recommended a combination of the live and video assisted teaching and found that both techniques were equally effective in enhancing skill development in students.
+Alquahtani et al,^[11] in his study concluded that procedural video is as effective as live demonstration and both methods should be considered as teaching methods in order to improve learning experience and to match different learning preference of students.
+Analysis of the feedback of study showed that most of the students participated in our study preferred the use of video assisted demonstrations over conventional demonstrations.